No matter how much time you have to prepare, it can be overwhelming to think about all of the steps involved in selling your home.

 Listing consultations can be as short as 1 hour, but they typically take about 1.5 – 2 hours.
-My goal is to get to know you as best as possible and learn about any time restraints or concerns you have.
-Home sellers usually have a lot of questions, and I love helping people understand the process so they can make informed decisions.
-Last but not least, I will want to see the home and make note of details and upgrades to help me determine the best sales price.
+Our goal is to get to know you and learn about any time restraints or concerns you have.
+Home sellers usually have a lot of questions, and we love helping people understand the process so they can make informed decisions.
+Last but not least, we will want to see the home and make note of details and upgrades to help us determine the best sales price.

 Getting to know you

-We are trying to accomplish one goal as a team: sell your house: It is very important that we work together well and speak one language.
-Communication is key.
+We are trying to accomplish one goal as a team: sell your house: It is very important that we work together and communicate well.
 We will need to have frequent communication, particularly during the set up and then after the home is under contract.
-I will ask you the following questions during the consultation:
+We will ask you the following questions during the consultation:

 - Why you are moving?
 It’s important to be open about your reason for selling so that we can plan a strategy that reflects your needs.
 Are you working with a builder and there is a requirement that you have you home under contract within 2 – 4 weeks?
 If so, your home price will need to be competitive in order to solicit a quick offer.